Advanced Cancer Treatment Using Proton Radiation Treatment

 Benefits of proton therapy

 - Proton therapy is the most precise form of radiation treatment available today.
-The accuracy of protons enables doctors to treat tumors with a substantially lower total radiation dose to surrounding healthy tissue, compared to the latest X-ray therapy.
-Because proton therapy minimizes radiation exposure to healthy tissues, patients are better able to tolerate their treatments and are less likely to have treatment-related problems (such as secondary cancers) in the long run.
+The accuracy of protons enables doctors to treat tumors with a substantially lower total radiation dose to surrounding healthy tissue.
+Because proton therapy minimizes radiation exposure to healthy tissues, patients are better able to tolerate their treatments and are less likely to have treatment-related problems.

 - Protons stop where the tumor stops.
 Conventional X-ray treatment beams penetrate well beyond the tumor and can deliver unnecessary and potentially harmful radiation to surrounding tissues and structures.
 Protons can be controlled to conform precisely to the shape of the tumor and to release most of their energy within the tumor.
 The beam stops at the tumor’s edge, which helps preserve normal tissue.